kugie-app/summit/README.md

 Contributions are welcome!
 We appreciate any help, from bug fixes and feature enhancements to documentation improvements.

-Please read our [Contributing Guidelines](CONTRIBUTING.md) (Add this file if you have one) for details on our code of conduct and the process for submitting pull requests.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 You can also reach out to the maintainers at [Kugie.app](https://www.kugie.app/contact).